obviyus/tldw/README.md

 # tldw

-WIP: A Chrome extension to display TLDW for YouTube videos
+An API server written in Go to handle TLDW requests.